FAQs

 Will I have an advisor during the Program?

 There is one advising session per Module with a member of faculty.
 This is a one-on-one session for questions, feedback, and preparing as needed for assessments.
-There will also be an interim Skype with a member of faculty as you decide on your Final Research Application Project topic and methodology.
+There will also be an interim Zoom meeting with a member of faculty as you decide on your Final Research Application Project topic and methodology.

 After the topic of your Final Project has been established (generally after Module Two), a specific advisor will be assigned to you to support your research structure, process, and final written document.
 If you require additional time with your selected advisor after your topic is chosen, you can arrange for this individually.